sachin-sadhu/obsidian_vault/Year 3 CS/Operating Systems.md

 ### Interrupt Descriptor Table (IDT)
 Configures the behaviour of the processor when an interrupt occurs.
 Contains 256 entries, means up to 256 interrupts can be handled.
 Each entry corresponds to an IRQ (Interrupt Request) number.
 Basically an entry contains a **memory address** to jump to when the interrupt occurs.
 Job of the ISR to save current state of processor when the interrupt occurs.

+Interrupt controller will tell CPU number of interrupt, that way CPU knows where in IDT to index to.

 ### Sources of Interrupts
 #### Hardware
 * I/O operation complete